user-synax/Kivo/learn-about-project.md

 ## ✨ What can you do with Kivo?

-Think of Kivo as one app with three kinds of conversation:
+Think of Kivo as one app with three kinds of conversation — plus a place to play:

 ### 1. Direct messages (DMs) — private 1:1 chats
 - Add someone by **username, email, or display name** — search shows **square profile cards** (avatar, banner wash, bio/status, Plus), and you can send a **welcome message (280 chars)** that the other person sees before accepting.